johnfedoruk/bangular/aio/content/guide/dependency-injection.md

 **A component's providers** (`@Component.providers`) are registered with each component instance's own injector.

-Angular can only inject the corresponding services in that component instance or one of its descendant component instances.
+Bangular can only inject the corresponding services in that component instance or one of its descendant component instances.
-Angular cannot inject the same service instance anywhere else.
+Bangular cannot inject the same service instance anywhere else.

 Note that a component-provided service may have a limited lifetime.
 Each new instance of the component gets its own instance of the service and, when the component instance is destroyed, so is that service instance.